MegaAttitude/frequency-acceptability-selection/README.md

 pertain to the Docker image we have supplied will be automatically closed, and analogous inquiries will be ignored.

+It is important that you have allocated at least 8GB of RAM to Docker prior to building the image or running the notebook.
+Failure to allocate enough memory will result in often cryptic errors on build or run.

 If it is impossible for you to use Docker, you should at least set up a virtual environment using Anaconda or one of the many python facilities available.
 We have provided a `requirements.txt` file to